JaspreetSingh1805/EliteTech-intern2/README.md

-I add readme file today in this repo
+I add readme file today in this repo.